Carreau/phd-dissertation/parts/roleofactin.rst

 Myosin V is an unconventional myosin.
 Unlike myosin II it does not aggregate into minifilaments.
-Though, myosin V has a similar structure to myosin II but with a longer neck, this confer to myosin two the ability to realize longer step on actin filament.
-Indeed, myosin V step is of 36nm, a length close to the repeat length of actin filament this concede to myosin V motors the ability to walk along actin filament without having to rotate around it with the helix they form.
+Though, myosin V has a similar structure to myosin II but with a longer neck, this confers to myosin V the ability to realize longer steps on actin filaments.
+Indeed, the myosin V stepsize is of 36nm, which is close to the twisting length of actin filaments.
+This allows myosin V motors to walk along actin filament without having to rotate around it with the helix they form.
 At the end the tail domain myosin V posses another globular domain capable of binding to its cargo, and the variability of this region is what mostly define the difference between the